 1. Research Project

 Are you looking to build your repertoire of writing samples?
 Produce policy analyses?
-Arrange a seminar or discussion group on a specific environmental issue?
 Develop a tool?
 We can work something out, and are happy to arrange for course credit when applicable.

 What sector of the environmental science/policy community are you most interested in?
 Chances are, we'd like to meet them too.
-You'll arrange and lead informational interviews with foundations, NGOs, for-profits, or government agencies to support your Capstone Project and build both of our networks.
+You'll arrange and lead informational interviews with foundations, NGOs, for-profits, or government agencies to support your research.

 3. Tracking Activities and Actions